Recovering Data After RAID Controller Failure on NAS QNAP Turbo Station TS-419P / TS-419P II / TS-419P+: Causes and Consequences

 It is recommended to strike a balance between power-saving settings and data accessibility.
 Setting longer spin-down intervals or using more conservative power-saving settings can help reduce the risk of data retrieval issues while still saving energy.
 It is also crucial to regularly back up important data to minimize the impact of drive failures or other issues.

-Although NAS Turbo Station TS-419P / TS-419P II / TS-419P+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-419P / TS-419P II / TS-419P+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view